egoist/unipack/README.md

 ## Why?

-You will need two webpack compiler, one is for server-side rendering, the other one is for client-side app.
+You will need two webpack compilers, one is for server-side rendering, the other one is for client-side app.

 ## Install